senzee1984/OSCE3-Notes/README.md

 ## OSEP
 Please check **OSEP.md**.

-Compared to learning notes, it is more like a checklist or cheatsheet.
+Compared to learning notes, it is more like a checklist or cheat sheet.
 It cannot replace PDF.

 Could contain some dated tips and tricks.